PsyVita/RapidAmente-TelemeTuna/information/README.md

 - **CSV Imports** — the entry points for loading raw or processed files.
 - **Background Flow** — the actual cleaning/conversion pipeline that live data and raw CSVs funnel into.

-Whatever the source, every raw frame travels through the **Background Flow** in this order:
+Live MQTT frames travel through the **Background Flow** starting at step 1.
+Raw CSV rows have their timestamp separated on the CSV Imports tab first, then join the pipeline directly at step 2 — keeping the original timestamps from the file:

-1. **Strip Timestamp** — Separates the timestamp from the data.
+1. **Strip Timestamp** *(live data)* — Separates the timestamp from the data.
 A 16-field frame keeps its own timestamp; a 15-field frame is stamped with its arrival time and a warning is logged (see fallback above).
 Any other field count drops the frame.
+(Raw CSV rows get the same treatment from the **Strip Timestamp** node on the CSV Imports tab before joining here.)
 2. **Parse CSV** — Splits the line into its 15 fields and checks each one.
 If a frame has the wrong number of fields, a missing value, or text where a number should be, the **whole frame is dropped** and a frame-drop (`FD`) event is logged.
 3. **Raw → Real Conversion** — Scales the raw -32767…32767 numbers into real units (raw ÷ 32767 × real-world maximum):
    - `rpm` → up to 5,500 RPM (rounded to a whole number)